 On August 26, 2013, IMMUNE completed a merger with Epicept Corporation, a company publicly traded on the NASDAQ OTCQX.
 The combined company changed its name to Immune Pharmaceuticals Inc. ("Immune Pharmaceuticals") and currently trades on the NASDAQ under the symbol IMNP and Stockholm Exchange under the symbol IMNP.
+As a consequence of the merger and certain anti-dilution rights, iCo exchanged its equity holdings in Immune for 654,486 common shares and 123,649 warrants respectively in Immune Pharmaceuticals.

-Following authorization from Israeli health authorities, Immune Pharmaceuticals has initiated a Phase 2 double-blind placebo controlled study with its lead drug, Bertilimumab (iCo-008), in patients with moderate-to-severe ulcerative colitis.
+Following authorization from Israeli health authorities, IMMUNE has initiated a Phase 2 double-blind placebo controlled study with its lead drug, Bertilimumab (iCo-008), in patients with moderate-to-severe Ulcerative Colitis.
 The clinical trial is a randomized, double-blind, placebo-controlled parallel group study that will evaluate the safety, clinical efficacy, and pharmacokinetic profile of Bertilimumab in subjects with active moderate-to-severe ulcerative colitis.
 Ninety patients are expected to be enrolled into the study, sixty of whom will be treated with Bertilimumab 7mg/kg and thirty of whom will be treated with placebo every two weeks, at days 0, 14, and 28.
 These patients are being evaluated for clinical response after 6 weeks to determine the decrease if any in the full Mayo Clinic Ulcerative Colitis Score.
 Secondary and exploratory end points will include clinical remission defined as symptom free, fecal calprotectin, a recognized marker of gastro-intestinal inflammation, histopathology improvement and degree of mucosal injury.
 Patient follow-up will continue up to day 90.
 Patients will be enrolled initially from up to ten hospitals in Israel and later in other countries pending approval of local health authorities.
-Immune Pharmaceuticals also announced that it expected to expand the Phase 2 program to the treatment of bullous pemphigoid (BP), a rare auto-immune condition that affects the skin and causes the formation of blisters.
-Subsequently, it was announced that patient screening initiation for its both its bullous pemphigoid and ulcerative colitis studies.
+IMMUNE also announced that it expected to expand the Phase 2 program to the treatment of bullous pemphigoid (BP), a rare auto-immune condition that affects the skin and causes the formation of blisters.
+Subsequently, it was announced that patient screening initiation for its both its BP and Ulcerative Colitis studies.
 Completion of patient enrollment and clinical results for the ulcerative study are anticipated in 2016.
-Initial clinical data form the BP trial may be available by the end of 2015.
-On March 31 2015, Immume Pharmaceuticals announced that it intends to expand its planned BP clinical development for bertilimumab to include US centers in the trial and also intends to initiate studies to further investigate the relationship between eotaxin-1 levels and the Bullous Pemphigoid Disease Area Activity Index (BPDAI) and to assess the burden of illness from a medical and economic standpoint.
-On April 15, 2015, Immune Pharmaceuticals announced initiation of Bertilimumab development in Liver diseases including NASH.
-The development program will include pre-clinical studies and initiation of a pilot Phase II clinical trial expected before the end of 2015.
+Initial clinical data form the BP trial is expected in 2016.
+On March 31 2015, IMMUNE announced that it intends to expand its planned BP clinical development for Bertilimumab to include US centers in the trial and also intends to initiate studies to further investigate the relationship between eotaxin-1 levels and the Bullous Pemphigoid Disease Area Activity Index (BPDAI) and to assess the burden of illness from a medical and economic standpoint.
+On April 15, 2015, IMMUNE announced initiation of Bertilimumab development in Liver diseases including NASH.
+The development program will include pre-clinical studies and initiation of a pilot Phase 2 clinical trial expected before the end of 2015.
 It was also announced that subsequent to initiating in 2014 an enhanced GMP Manufacturing process of Bertilimumab, the new process had demonstrated by end of first quarter 2015 a higher comparable performance and improved productivity than the previous process.
-Immune may bridge to the new process before initiation of Phase III trials.
+IMMUNE may bridge to the new process before initiation of Phase III trials.